Congratulations

 You must enrol in 4 compulsory units in your first trimester.

-- MCD1570 Introduction to Academic Writing
+• MCD1520 Introduction to Academic Communication

 Note: If you have met the English requirement but failed to meet the Academic requirement of Part 2, you may receive an offer for an accelerated Part 1 (Part 1A).
-If you meet this requirement, we will contact you with more information about what units you must enrol in before the Diploma Orientation day.
+If you are offered Part 1A in the Diploma of Arts, please refer to the course map linked below for the units you need to enrol in.
+You are only required to take the four units listed for the first trimester on the course map.

 Students enrolling in Part 2